Unconventional Floquet topological phases from quantum engineering of band inversion surfaces: Unconventional Floquet topological phases

-{\em Example I: 2D case.---}We consider a 2D driven model taking the form of Eq.~\eqref{FHam0} with $H_{\rm s}({\bm k})={\bm h}({\bm k})\cdot{\bm\sigma}$ and $V(t)\sigma_z=2V_0\cos\omega t\sigma_z$ ($\sigma_{x,y,z}$ are the Pauli matrices).
+where $\sigma_{x,y,z}$ are the Pauli matrices.
 Here ${\bm h}({\bm k})=(2t_{\rm so}\sin k_x,2t_{\rm so}\sin k_y,m_z-2t_0\cos k_x-2t_0\cos k_y)$ describes a quantum anomalous Hall model~\cite{LiuXJ2014}, which has been realized in cold atoms, with $t_0$ ($t_{\rm so}$) being the spin-conserved (-flipped) hopping in a square optical Raman lattice~\cite{Wu2016,Sun2017,Liang2021}.
-The periodic drive $V(t)$ can be achieved by modulating the Zeeman energy.
-According the above generic theory, for this 2D model, the anomalous topological phase emerges whenever there are two 0 ($\pi$)-BISs circling different topological charges, which can be easily engineered.
-Here we show a nontrivial new phase.
-Fig.~\ref{fig3}(a,b) shows the quasienergy spectra for different boundary conditions.
+The periodic drive $V(t)$ can be achieved by modulating the Zeeman energy (see Sec.~\ref{realization2D} for details).
+According to the above generic theory, for this 2D model, an unconventional topological phase emerges whenever there are two 0 ($\pi$)-BISs circling different topological charges, which can be easily engineered (Sec.~\ref{realization2D}).
+Here we show a highly nontrivial one called the anomalous valley-Hall phase.
+Fig.~\ref{fig3}(a) and (b) display the quasienergy spectra for different boundary conditions.
 According to the band structure in (a), there are two 0-BISs ($R_{1,3}$) and two $\pi$-BISs ($R_{2,4}$) in the first Brillouin zone [see Fig.~\ref{fig3}(c)]: One ($R_1$) is formed by the static bands and three ($R_{2,3,4}$) are induced by the driving.
 Each BIS contributes to a local $\phi$-structure at $k_y=0$ or $\pi$, and corresponds to a chiral edge mode in the associated gap.